How to Clean the Pre-Collision Sensor on a Toyota RAV4

 Resetting Warning Messages After Cleaning

-- Power cycle your vehicle: Turn off the ignition and wait a moment before restarting.
-This can clear temporary diagnostic trouble codes (DTC).
+• Power cycle your vehicle: Turn off the ignition and wait about 30 seconds before restarting.
+This can clear temporary diagnostic trouble codes (DTCs).

-- Drive a short distance: This allows the system to recalibrate and confirm the sensor’s cleanliness.
+• Drive a short distance: A brief drive lets the system recalibrate and confirm the sensor is clear.

-- Scan for diagnostics: If warning messages persist, use an OBD-II scanner to check for underlying issues that may require professional attention.
+• Scan for diagnostics: If warning messages stick around, use an OBD-II scanner to check for deeper issues that may need professional attention.

 Preventative Measures for Optimal Sensor Functionality